ecofinuz/.github/roadmap.md

 This is harmful for ordinary people.
 To contribute to these issues, we will be writing not only a knowledge guide, but also give practical advice.
 ChatGPT can write an excellent generic post, but we will be writing actionable insights, taking the Uzbek context into account.

-Ecofin will be bound by Islamic finance laws (Sharia law).
-We do not advertise, nor endorse, nor encourage haram parts of contemporary finance: interest, guaranteed income without risk-sharing, betting, speculation, creative accounting, and etc.
+Ecofin aims to follow Islamic finance principles and will consult qualified scholars/practitioners where needed.

 Therefore, Ecofin is not merely an Uzbek Wikipedia for financial literacy; it is an opinionated financial literacy company guided by Islamic finance.
 Our business will be bound by natural and divine law.

 ## Company Structure

 Ecofin will be a for-profit company, not a non-profit.
 Being a non-profit severely restrics how we raise and spend money for operations and expansions.
-Being a for-profit, independent company will allow us to act independently, pay out contributors freely, and invest in projects without asking for permission from our supporters.

-Ecofin is my idea, and I don't look forward to being bound by non-profit laws/donaters on how I spend money on potential ideas and on myself.
+Ecofin will be a for-profit company to remain operationally independent, pay contributors fairly, move quickly, and build sustainable public-interest financial education without depending entirely on grants or donations.

 Also, a for-profit organization allows making money for its founders/employees/contributors.
 There is nothing wrong with that.

 ## Revenue

-The Ecofin itself will be free for users, forever.
-The way to make money will be to make a partnership with enterprises.
-Financial literacy and education are systematic issues, and companies will most likely pursue partnerships for good reputation, especially banks.
-However, we need a very strong reputation for that.

-This model comes from the programming world, open-source world to be exact.
-Many open-source, beneficial projects are supported and sponsored through partnerships and contributions.
-Here is an [example](https://www.djangoproject.com/fundraising/#:~:text=Seoul%2C%20South%20Korea-,DSF%20Supporters,-Our%20donors%20make).

-This business model is relatively new; the other way, making users pay for content and our products, does not work.
-Many have tried (and failed) that way.
-We will be swimming in uncharted waters.

-Ecofin will be a for-profit, yet open-source company that generates revenue through partnerships and donations.
+Ecofin itself will be free for users.
+The long-term revenue thesis is to earn through enterprise partnerships, sponsorships, institutional contracts, and donations while keeping the core educational content and tools open.

+This model comes from the open-source world: useful public projects can stay free because institutions and supporters fund the work around them.
+However, finance has a conflict problem.
+If Ecofin criticizes interest-based lending, consumer credit, speculation, or harmful financial products, then sponsorship from financial institutions can easily damage user trust unless the rules are strict and public.

+Therefore, Ecofin revenue must follow a sponsorship firewall:

+- Sponsors cannot edit, approve, or suppress editorial content.
+- Sponsored pages are clearly labeled.
+- Ecofin will not use affiliate links to loans, deposits, betting, trading, or speculative products.
+- Ecofin will not accept sponsor categories that conflict with Islamic finance ethics.
+- The annual sponsor list will be public.
+- Sponsored educational tools must show their methodology.

+This means bank or financial-institution money is not automatically forbidden, but it cannot buy favorable coverage, product placement, affiliate conversion, or silence.
+If those terms are not acceptable to a sponsor, Ecofin should refuse the money.

+Better early revenue paths:

+- Workshops and trainings for universities, student clubs, companies, and NGOs.
+- White-label calculators and widgets for educational institutions, not loan-selling pages.
+- Sponsored public-interest series, with editorial independence.
+- Translation and localization services for financial education content.
+- Grant-style contracts from institutions, while remaining for-profit.
+- B2B financial literacy curriculum for HR departments and universities.

+This business model is relatively new in Uzbekistan.
+The alternative, making ordinary users pay for basic financial education, is less aligned with the mission.
+Ecofin should remain for-profit and open-source, but its revenue should come from responsible institutional work, transparent sponsorship, and community support rather than from selling users into financial products.

 ## Desktop Application